eclipse-theia/theia/dev-packages/cli/README.md

 }
 ```

-For `electron` target make sure to install required Electron runtime dependenices.
-The easiest way is to install `@theia/electron` package.
+For `electron` target applications, is it mandatory to include **Electron** runtime dependencies.
+The `@theia/electron` package is the easiest way to install the necessary dependencies.

-### Using latest builds
+### Using Latest Builds

 If you set `next` in your theia config, then Theia will prefer `next` over `latest` as the latest tag.